mohit-40/FindRoomies/README.md

 ## FindRoomie:
-The Web app where you can find the perfect roommate, connect to then and message then privately.
+The Web app where you can find the perfect roommate or flatmate using various filter , message then privately and add them to favouite to review them later.
 1) clone the git respositary. \
 	git clone git@github.com:mohit-40/FindRoomies.git
 2) install the npm module. \